 INFO AND RESERVATION

-ATTENTION: From Monday April 18th 2022, in order to join this tour you need previously to acquire the mandatory entrance ticket to the Recoleta Cemetery.
+ATTENTION: In order to join this tour you need previously to acquire the mandatory entrance ticket to the Recoleta Cemetery.
 The ticket price is 1400ARS for foreign visitors to be paid to the government of the City of Buenos Aires. .
 You can buy this ticket at the cemetery entrance (only credit cards accepted).

 Once you have paid for your ticket you can join our tour.
 Our tour guide will be waiting for you right next to the ticket case, so it will be very easy to get your ticket and join him/her right away.